-This chapter describes service and maintenance procedures for an SSG 5 device.
+This chapter describes service and maintenance procedures for an SSG 20 device.
 It contains the following sections:

-- "Required Tools and Parts" on this page - "Memory Upgrade" on this page
+- "Required Tools and Parts" on this page

+- "Replacing a Physical Interface Module" on page 53

+- "Memory Upgrade" on page 56

 NOTE: For safety warnings and instructions, refer to the Juniper Networks Security Products Safety Guide.
 The instructions in the guide warn you about situations that could cause bodily injury.
 Before working on any equipment, you should be aware of the hazards involved with electrical circuitry and be familiar with standard practices for preventing accidents.